 In addition to lost productivity, the longer the hiring process, the higher the risk of losing quality candidates to competing job offers.

 To fill your open roles sooner, your team needs to first measure your time to hire.
-If your time to hire is longer than the average time it takes for a job seeker to find a new role – 21 days – this means your hiring process needs to be more efficient.
+If your time to hire is longer than the average time it takes for a job seeker to find a new role – just 14 days for over a quarter of automotive applicants – this means your hiring process needs to be more efficient.

 3. Time spent in each hiring step